Pagure/pagure/doc/configuration.rst

 CHECK_SESSION_IP
 ~~~~~~~~~~~~~~~~

-This configuration key allows one to configure whether to check the user's IP
+This configuration key specifies whether to check the user's IP
 address when retrieving its session.
 This makes things more secure but
-under certain setup it might not work (for example if there are proxies
+under certain setups it might not work (for example if there
-in front of the application).
+are proxies in front of the application).

 Defaults to: ``True``.